 4. Contact Form 7

-There are a lot of free addons available in the WordPress plugin directory to enhance the functionality of this basic plugin.
-However, due to the lack of an addons directory, it can be hard to find the right solution for your needs.
+There are a lot of free addons available in the WordPress plugin directory to enhance the functionality of this form builder plugin.
+However, finding the right solution for your needs can be hard.
 And due to its complex nature, many users have trouble with Contact Form 7 not sending email.

 Overall, Contact Form 7 is good for making WordPress custom contact forms but it’s not very user-friendly.